Celebrating Jean O'Reilly Barlow

 “So I decided to get married.”

-After marrying Tim Barlow in Dublin, Jean moved to the US in 1992 and added wife, mother, and entrepreneur to her CV.
+After marrying Tim Barlow in Dublin, Jean moved to the US in 1992 and added wife, mother, artist and entrepreneur to her CV.

 The couple welcomed daughters Joybelle and Grace to the world in 1994 and 1996.
-Jean’s interest in Irish antiquities and home design still thriving, she launched Irish Interiors in the late 1990s selling Irish antiquities in the US.
+Jean’s interest in Irish antiquities and interior design still thriving, she launched Irish Interiors in the late 1990s selling Irish antiquities in the US.
 As her parents were older in age, she continued to visit Ireland to care for them, passing through Italian and French markets on her way back home.
 As an idea arose, she stepped back from Irish Interiors and launched her second company: Interi.

-Episode 4: Interi(or) Inspiration
+Episode 4: Interi

-Through her European travels, Jean collected 17th to 18th century church artifacts, too distressed to be used by the Catholic church any longer.
 She saw a beauty that transcended brokenness, and brought the artifacts back to the US to be married to gems, coral, and minerals.
-This was a first in high-end design: the creative combining of Italian artifacts with organic gems, minerals and precious shells.
-These pieces were reborn as a sculptural works of art, her signature collection of her newborn company and passion.
+This was a new creative concept in art preservation: the creative combining of Italian artifacts with organic gems, minerals and precious shells.
+These pieces were reborn as a sculptural works of art.

-The pieces inspire collectors & clients as Jean inspires myself: providing joy through beauty, hope through history, and energy through resilience.
-Wishing the most fabulous of birthdays to my mother, model, and friend– Jean O’Reilly Barlow.
+As her daughter, this is how I see her: innovating and defying gravity to create one-of-a-kind, historically significant yet contemporary works of art.
+The pieces– much like Jean– have never fit into a box.
+The pieces inspire people as Jean inspires myself: providing joy through beauty, hope through history, and energy through resilience.
+Wishing the most fabulous of birthdays to my mother, model, artist and friend– Jean O’Reilly Barlow.

 To learn more about Jean & Interi, please visit our website or follow us on social.